robbert-vdh/yabridge/README.md

   inotifywait -mre CLOSE_WRITE --format '%w%f' ~/.wine/drive_c
   ```

+  **The latest master branch version of yabridge actually does support
+  drag-and-drop from plugins running under Wine to native applications.**

 - Aside from the above mentioned Wine issue, _drag-and-drop_ to the plugin
   window under **REAPER** doesn't work because of a long standing issue in
   REAPER's FX window implementation.
 You can use a compatibility option to